-- 1. Initial twelve-month exclusion: During the cumulative twelve month period beginning on the date a member of a qualified family is first employed or the family first experiences an increase in annual income attributable to employment, the Housing Authority of the City of Pittsburgh shall exclude from annual income of a qualified family any increase in income of the family member as a result of employment over prior income of that family member. - 2.
+1. Initial twelve-month exclusion: During the cumulative twelve month period beginning on the date a member of a qualified family is first employed or the family first experiences an increase in annual income attributable to employment, the Housing Authority of the City of Pittsburgh shall exclude from

+- annual income of a qualified family any increase in income of the family member as a result of employment over prior income of that family member. - 2.
 Second twelve month exclusion and phase-in: During the second cumulative twelve month period after the date a member of a qualified family is first employed or the family first experiences an increase in annual income attributable to employment, the Housing Authority of the City of Pittsburgh shall exclude from annual income of a qualified family fifty percent of any increase in income of such family member as a result of employment over income of that family member prior to the beginning of such employment.

-Maximum 24 month disallowance: Once a family member is determined to be eligible for the disallowance of increased income, the 24-calendar month period starts; If the family member discontinues the employment that initially qualified the family for the disallowance of increased income, the 24-calendar month period, disallowance of increased income benefits are recalculated based on changes to family member income and employment; During the first 12-calendar month period, a PHA must exclude all increased income resulting from the qualifying employment of the family member.
+Maximum 24 month disallowance: Once a family member is determined to be eligible for the disallowance of increased income, the 24-calendar month period starts; The family member's baseline income is his or her income immediately prior to qualifying for the EID.
+The family member's baseline income remains constant throughout the period that he or she is participating in the EID.
+If the family member discontinues the employment that initially qualified the family for the disallowance of increased income, the 24-calendar month period, disallowance of increased income benefits are recalculated based on changes to family member income and employment; During the first 12-calendar month period, a PHA must exclude all increased income resulting from the qualifying employment of the family member.
 After the first 12-calendar month period, the PHA must exclude from annual income of the family at least 50 percent of an increase in income of such family member as a result of employment of the family member's income before the qualifying event (i.e., the family member's baseline income); The disallowance of increased income benefit is limited to a lifetime 24-month period for the qualifying family member; At the end of the 24 months, the EID ends regardless of how many months were "used".